 Notify the Office of the State Inspector General (§ 2.2-308 of the Code of Virginia) of the request for variance; and

 After considering all available information, prepare a written decision deferring, disapproving, modifying, or approving the application.
-All variances will be approved for a specific and must be reviewed at least annually.
+All variances will be approved for a specific period and must be reviewed at least annually.

 A copy of this decision including conditions, time frames, circumstances for removal, and the reasons for the decision will be given to the applicant director, the commissioner or governing body, the state human rights director, the human rights advocate, any person commenting on the request at any stage, and the LHRC.